XDGFX/rotaprint/README.md

 Toast notifications appear in the bottom right of the screen to notify the user of success or failure of specific actions.

 ![manual/Image%2010.png](manual/Image%2010.png)

-Error message displayed when printer could not connect
+<br>*Error message displayed when printer could not connect*

 ![manual/Image%2011.png](manual/Image%2011.png)

-At any point, the logs can be viewed by clicking on the logs icon on the right of the screen.
+<br>*At any point, the logs can be viewed by clicking on the logs icon on the right of the screen.*

 The logs will always display additional information about the current process.
 Log messages are colour coded based on the information they display.
 It is recommended to frequently check the logs when performing actions, to ensure they have completed as expected.

 ![manual/Image%2012.png](manual/Image%2012.png)

-Example messages of different log levels, colour coded based on the information they display
+<br>*Example messages of different log levels, colour coded based on the information they display*

 Some debug messages are of the following format: